paulongithub/web-dewd-stop-admin-ajax/README.md

 ## Important Note:

 This is intended to help devleopers whilst they're debugging.
-Don't use it in testing or production, because it will have unintended side affects.
+Don't use it in testing or production, because it will have unintended side effects.